SAP/spartacus-docs/_pages/dev/ssr/server-side-rendering-contextual-logging.md

 ![Log Representation In Kibana](assets/images/../../../../../assets/images/ssr/contextual_logging_kibana_logs.png)

-## Enabling Server-Side Contextual Logging
+## Enabling Standardized SSR Logging

-To enable server-side contextual logging, in the `server.ts` file, set the `logger` option to `true` in the `SsrOptimizationOptions` that are passed to the `NgExpressEngineDecorator.get()` method.
+To enable standardized SSR logging, in the `server.ts` file, set the `logger` option to `true` in the SSR options that are passed in the second argument of the `NgExpressEngineDecorator.get()` method.
 The following is an example:

 ```ts
 import { ngExpressEngine as engine } from '@nguniversal/express-engine';